ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 ---
 layout: post
-title: "Go with the flow: Serve your site via TLS"
+title: "Go with the flow: How to securely deploy TLS"
 date: 2014-10-19 17:07
 ---

-This weekend I finally took some time to finally cross something off my todo list that has been there for quite a while: serve my blog via HTTPS.
-It wasn't straightforward (not that I expected that) and I hit a frew road blocks.
-I had to read multiple blog posts and wiki pages that told me mostly how but not why to do things.
-Someone not acquainted with how TLS works might be left puzzled and inscecure.
-In this post I will try to convey what you need to know to securely convert your site to HTTPS and give some background information so that you can hopefully make some informed decisions.

-## Abstract
+I finally deployed TLS for `timtaubert.de`.
+I decided to write up what I learned on the way and hope that it will make the whole process easier for you.
+I want to provide some background information on why certain things are a good idea and so you can make informed decisions when deploying TLS yourselves.

-Assume you have a dedicated server (either root or virtual) that serves your small company's web page or even just your personal blog.
+I will assume you have a dedicated server (either root or virtual) that serves your small company's web page or even just your personal blog.
 You want to encrypt traffic between your server and your visitors and you want to ensure that the content delivered to the visitor is genuine, i.e. your website is authenticated.

 ## The certificate

 In order to serve your site via TLS the most basic part you need is a certificate.
-The TLS protocol can encrypt traffic between two parties even without a certificate but the certificate provides the necessary authentication towards your visitors.
+The TLS protocol can encrypt traffic between two parties just fine but the certificate provides the necessary authentication towards your visitors.
 Without a certificate a visitor could securely talk to either you, the NSA, or a different attacker but they probably want to talk to you.
-The certificate ensures by cryptographic means that they established a connection to your server.
+The certificate ensures by cryptographic means that they established a connection to *your* server.

-### Selecting a Certificate Authority
+### Selecting a Certificate Authority (CA)

 If you want a cheap certificate, have no specific needs, and only a single subdomain (e.g. www) then StartSSL is an easy option.
-Do of course feel free to take a look at different CAs.
+Do of course feel free to take a look at different authorities - their services and prices will vary heavily.

-You need an authority because that will establish a chain of trust: browsers trust CAs, CAs trust you, and so in the end the browser will trust your certificate.
+In the chain of trust the CA plays an important role: by verifying that you are the rightful owner of your domain and signing your certificate it will let browsers trust your certificate.
+The browsers do not want to do all this verification themselves so they defer it to the CAs.

+For your certificate you will need an RSA key pair, a public and private key.
+The public key will be included in your certificate and thus also signed by the CA.

 ### Generating an RSA key and a certificate signing request

-The example below shows how you can use OpenSSL on the command line to generate a secret key for your domain.
+The example below shows how you can use OpenSSL on the command line to generate a key for your domain.
 Simply replace `example.com` with the domain of your website.
 The certificate will expire after 365 days as StartSSL's free tier does not support longer lifetimes.
-Yes, this means having to generate a new certificate every year.

 {% codeblock lang:text %}
 openssl req -new -newkey rsa:4096 -days 365 -nodes -sha256 \
   -keyout example.com.key -out example.com.csr
 {% endcodeblock %}

-We will use a SHA-256 based signature to ensure integrity.
-[Firefox and Chrome will phase out support for SHA-1 based certificates soon](https://blog.mozilla.org/security/2014/09/23/phasing-out-certificates-with-sha-1-based-signature-algorithms/).
+We will use a SHA-256 based signature for integrity as [Firefox and Chrome will phase out support for SHA-1 based certificates soon](https://blog.mozilla.org/security/2014/09/23/phasing-out-certificates-with-sha-1-based-signature-algorithms/).
 The RSA keys used to authenticate your website will use a 4096 bit modulus.
 If you need to handle a lot of traffic or your server has a weak CPU you might